 Considering this, here is a detailed chore list for teens to make a note of:

 These two tasks seem simple.
 Well, all it takes is to drag the broom or vacuum cleaner across the floor.
 However, this is not what an effective sweeper does.
 Proper sweeping

 requires good practice, and this chore is something to be inculcated in the early stage.

-It helps increase concentration, inculcates the art of perfecting a job, and teaches to be patient.
+It increases concentration, inculcates the art of perfecting a job, and teaches patience.